596acres/urbanreviewer/about.md

 From January 11 to February 8, 2015, the Urban Reviewer came to life as an intervention on the Panorama of the City of New York at the Queens Museum for [Reviewing Renewal](http://www.queensmuseum.org/exhibitions/2015/01/05/reviewing-renewal/).
 We put all 155+ Urban Renewal Area Plans that NYC ever adopted on the panorama, with accompanying programs every Sunday and wall treatments that invited visitors to see and shape urban renewal in our city.
 Writing for Thought Catalouge, Roxanne Earley reviewed the show: [Dear New Yorkers, Your Neighborhood is a Slum](http://thoughtcatalog.com/roxanne-earley/2015/02/dear-new-yorkers-your-neighborhood-is-a-slum/) (February 5, 2015).
 Documentation from the show will be available on line later in 2015.

 _Curator:_ Paula Z. Segal, Esq., 596 Acres, Inc.
-_Exhibition Design:_ Mary Bereschka, Greg Mihalko, Stephen von Muehlen
+_Exhibition Design:_ Mary Bereschka, Greg Mihalko, Stephan von Muehlen
 _Design:_ Partner & Partners
 _Event Production:_ Amy Fitzgerald, Oksana Mironova
 _Documentation:_ Badrul Hisham Ismail, Christina Sukhgian Houle, Molly Garfinkel (City Lore)